unional/typescript-blackbook/pages/03-typescript-syntax/type-declaration.md

 ## When To Use

-TypeScript is designed to focus of tooling support.
+TypeScript is designed to focus on tooling support.
 It can do type inference through its control-flow analysis in many situations.

 So when to do type declaration is not a simple question to answer.